Winter Guide

 By Discover Big Bear Lake • October 11, 2025

-Families can sled, explore, and build snowmen in the forest for free, as long as they follow a few simple rules from the U.S. Forest Service:
+Families can sled, explore, and build snowmen in the forest for free, as long as they follow U.S. Forest Service rules:

-- Only play in designated turnout or picnic areas, not on private or roadside property.
+- Only play in designated turnout or picnic areas

-- Use legal parking areas and display the required Adventure Pass when needed.
+- Use legal parking areas and display an Adventure Pass when required

 - Cost: $5 per day or $30 per year